Diocese of Clifton: History

 Bishop William Lee, who had been secretary to Bishop Burton, succeeded him in 1931.
 During his 16 years as bishop, he founded 72 new parishes and Mass Centres.
 His successor, Bishop Joseph Rudderham, a priest of the Diocese of Northampton, was consecrated at Clifton on 26 July 1949.
 The financial demands made on the people of the diocese to provide new schools to comply with the provisions of the Education Act 1944 resulted in expenditure of £332,000 between 1949 and 1960.
 In spite of these demands, the building of a new cathedral was undertaken in 1968.
 On the Feast of Saints Peter and Paul, 1973, in the presence of a vast gathering of religious and civic dignitaries, Bishop Rudderham took possession of the current Clifton Cathedral.

 Bishop Rudderham resigned his See in August 1974 and died in retirement in February 1979.
 His auxiliary bishop, Bishop Mervyn Alexander was appointed eighth Bishop of Clifton in December 1974 and guided the diocese for the next 27 years.
 He then retired to Weston-super-Mare as parish priest at St Joseph's.
 In March 2001, Bishop Declan Lang was ordained as the ninth Bishop of Clifton.

 Bishops

+Bishop

+Bishop John Bosco MacDonald, known as Bosco.
+Pope Francis appointed him the Tenth Bishop of Clifton on 14 March 2024.
+Bishop Bosco's Episcopal Ordination was on 8 May 2024 in Clifton Cathedral, Bristol.